ZincChloride-cyber/LineraChess/README.md

 ## 🎮 How to Play

 1. **Connect Your Wallet**
-   - Click "Connect Linera Wallet" in the top right
+   - Click "Connect MetaMask" in the top right
-   - The app uses a mock wallet in development (for production, connect to a real Linera wallet)
+   - Connect your MetaMask wallet to start playing

 2. **Start a Game**
    - Navigate to the Game page